 Inherent properties of PD-L1 expression

 PD-L1 expression within a primary cancer, and between a primary tumour and its metastases, may be markedly heterogeneous, altering not only with time as the tumour evolves, but also spatially within the tumour.6,7 Even across a small area of a tissue section, some tumour cells might demonstrate very strong expression and others very weak or no expression (Figure 6.1).
-Decisions to recommend treatment are based on a percentage score, usually in a small biopsy specimen, of ...
+Decisions to recommend treatment are based on a percentage score, usually ...